 I use a stool* to rise my legs while sitting on the toilet.

-I also do radio taiso every morning.
+I do radio taiso every morning, and occasional short exercises with dumbbells.

 I apply face moisturizer* every day, and sunscreen before going out.